otene-daniel/Covid-19-Dashboard-Project/README.md

   3. To Know the top 7 seven countries with the highest number of death
   4. The cummulative monthly confirmed cases since 2020
   5. Total confirmed cases by each year from 2021 to 2022
-  6. Cummulative death cases by month
+  6. Cummulative death cases by month accross the globe
+  7. In addition, to find out about my country (Nigeria) confirmed cases and death cases

 # Data Sourcing